-In some cases, taking time out from work may also mean your super gets a time out from receiving regular contributions from your employer.
+In some cases, taking time out from work may also mean your super gets a 'time out' from receiving regular contributions from your employer.
 So it’s important to take this into consideration and what impact it might have over the longer term.

-But there are several things you may want to consider to help avoid the super gap:
+If you're in a similar situation, there are several things you may want to consider to help avoid the super gap:

 If you are travelling overseas, your insurance cover in Accumulate Plus will generally apply worldwide.
 However, you generally need to be living in Australia at the time you apply for any new cover, and in the event of a claim, you may need to return to Australia for assessment if required by the insurer.

 Try this handy calculator to help see how much super you may have at retirement and how fees may affect your final balance.
 (Source: ASIC MoneySmart)

 Different work patterns and incomes mean that Australians don’t end up with the same super balances when they retire.
 (Source: CommBank)

 Work out the best way to grow your nest egg.
 (Source: ASIC MoneySmart)

 Travelling is a priceless life experience, but being finance and super-savvy can ease the impact it has on your savings later on.
 (Source: CommBank)